kulcsarrudolf/pasztor.at/content/blog/2018-12-14-fundamentals-what-is-arp.md

 categories: blog
 date: "2018-12-14T00:00:00Z"
 publishDate: "2018-12-14T00:00:00Z"
-excerpt: How does a computer know what MAC address belongs to an IP?
+summary: How does a computer know what MAC address belongs to an IP?
 How does ARP work?
-fbimage: /assets/img/fundamentals-arp.png
+fbimage: posts/fundamentals-arp.png
-googleimage: /assets/img/fundamentals-arp.png
+googleimage: posts/fundamentals-arp.png
-preview: /assets/img/fundamentals-arp.jpg
+preview: posts/fundamentals-arp.jpg
 sharing:
   discord: '@everyone new article about Internet basics: the Address Resolution Protocol'
   facebook: 'Curious: how does a computer know what MAC address belongs to an IP?'